Wedding Planning Timeline Checklist: Month-by-Month Guide

 Set Your Budget

 Before you book anything, agree on a total budget with your partner and anyone contributing financially.
-Break it down into categories:
+According to The Knot's 2025 Real Weddings Study, the average U.S. wedding cost is approximately $35,000 -- but costs vary dramatically by region and guest count.

 Define Your Vision